I quit my job.

 And while quitting your full-time job during a pandemic is definitely extreme, there are other ways to work within your passions, to live creatively, whatever career you’re in.

-If you do happen to care about this roller coaster I’ve just boarded, well, come join the ride!
+If you do happen to care about this new-business roller coaster I’ve just boarded, well, come join the ride!

 There’s plenty of room. 🎢